b3-exmo/b3-exmo.github.io/docs/General Christianity ideas/Satan.md

 ---
 # 😈 Satan
 ## Has power
-#TODO (Notes under construction; Satan is not powerless... according to LDS theology)
+(Notes under construction; Satan is not powerless... according to LDS theology)

 I've got some unorganized notes and excerpts on this; once it's cleaned up, I'll post them here.